Steam Beer Today and of the Pre-Fritz Maytag era

 Fritz Maytag, of the famous washing machine family, is a legend in the beer business.
-He rescued Anchor from the edge of bankruptcy in 1965 and thereafter placed it on a solid quality and financial footing.
-This helped in the process to kick-start the craft brewing movement on the West Coast and ultimately everywhere.
+He rescued Anchor from the edge of bankruptcy in 1965. he placed it on a solid financial and quality footing.
+This helped kick-start the craft brewing movement on the West Coast, and ultimately everywhere.

-Anchor has an unquestioned status as craft brewing avatar.
-Still, I feel the company has been somewhat equivocal about steam beer history and the extent to which it continues that tradition.
-To be sure, Anchor explains its history and heritage proudly, e.g. on this website.
-It notes the brewery has functioned under its present name since 1896 and has made steam beer since then, and some information is given on historical steam beer practices.
+Anchor has an unquestioned status as a craft brewing avatar.
+Still, as noted, the company has been somewhat equivocal about steam beer history and the degree to which it continues the tradition.
+To be sure, Anchor limns its history and heritage proudly on its website.
+It notes that the brewery has functioned under its present name since 1896 and has made steam beer since then.
+Some information is given on historical steam beer practices.

 “The word ‘steam’ may have referred to the pressure of natural carbonation developing in the beers.
 Today the brewing methods of those days are a mystery, and for many decades Anchor alone has used the quaint name ‘steam’ for its unique beer.
 Today Anchor is one of the smallest and most traditional breweries in the world.
 San Francisco’s famous Anchor Steam beer is unique, for our brewing process has evolved over many decades and is like no other in the world”.

-By saying Anchor Steam is “unique” – twice – and like no other in the world, the brewery is marking off the beer from all others, but also to an extent from steam beer history.
-I offer some ideas below why Anchor has taken this approach.
+By saying Anchor Steam is “unique” – twice – and like no other beer in the world, the brewery is marking its beer off from all others, but also to an extent from steam beer history.
+I offer some suggestions below why Anchor has taken this approach.

 A classic, shallow fermenter and a deeper, square tank are used in a two-step process to ferment Anchor Steam Beer.
-Open coolers to cool the wort are no longer used as they had a potential to infect the beer – one of the quality issues Fritz Maytag addressed early on.
-The wort is mechanically cooled in a way similar to what other breweries do.
-The company krausens the beer, too.*
+Open coolers to cool the wort are no longer used as they have a potential to infect the beer – one of the quality issues Fritz Maytag addressed early on, so wort is mechanically cooled similar to what other breweries do.
+Anchor krausens its beer, too.*

 Cooling the wort the modern way and even flash pasteurizing are simply ways to better ensure a beer’s stability.
 They don’t alter the character of the beer in any meaningful way.

-A final note: how does Anchor Steam Beer taste today?
-It tastes great particularly when consumed on draft in California or from a fresh bottle.
+Final note: how does Anchor Steam Beer taste today?
+It tastes great particularly on draft in California or from a fresh bottle.
 Current bottles at the Liquor Control Board of Ontario are vibrant with sweet malt, a light estery (fruity) quality, and flowery hop taste.
-I’ve been drinking it off and on since the 70s and it has never been better.
+I’ve been drinking it off and on since the 1970s and it has never been better.

 Note re first image above: The image shown of the Anchor Brewery, from 1896, was sourced from this website (www.thehoppyhour.com) and is believed available for educational and historical purposes.